alevroub/template-parts-example/notes.md

 		- moving files
 		- compiling typescript
 		- compiling (like .svelte) and replacing the server-side templating
-	- a build step also means different paths for files in development/production

 - could have
 	- simple LRU cache for 1-second microcaching